 - How to get there: Catch a direct bus to Angangueo from the eastern bus terminal in Mexico City.
 From Angangueo, you can take a local bus or cab southwards, to reach the trail head of El Rosario.

 This is a must-do day trip from Mexico City for animal lovers!
-Migrating Monarch butterflies travel in colonies of about 20 million insects in Michoacan every January to March.
-Sometimes if you’re lucky, you can even see quite a lot of them in November.
+Migrating Monarch butterflies travel in colonies of about 20 million insects in Michoacan every December to March.
+Sometimes if you’re lucky, you can even see quite a lot of them as early as November.
 It’s a sight to behold and truly a once-in-a-lifetime experience.

 The Monarch Butterfly Biosphere Reserve is a UNESCO World Heritage Site sprawling across an area of over 56,000 hectares.
 The two sanctuaries that are open to the public are El Rosario (near the town of Ocampo) and Sierra Chincua ( near Angangueo).
 It’s not easy to get to these sanctuaries, so I suggest renting a car or booking a day tour.
 Note that day tours take at least 12 hours, so I suggest spending a night in Michoacan.

 If you visit at the beginning of the season, there will be fewer tourists there.
-Plus, you can time your trip to coincide with the Day of the Dead celebrations in Mexico City!
+Plus, it’s the best time to visit Mexico City weather wise, and you get to experience Day of the Dead celebrations in Mexico City!

 11. Admire the Basaltic Prisms